-- Click the Administration menu > Set Admin Password.

-- Specify a new password, then click OK.

-- Close the application.
+- 1 Make sure you have launched the Emergency Recovery application and loaded the device's ERI file.
+See Launching the Emergency Recovery Application. - 2 Click the Administration menu > Set Admin Password. - 3 Specify a new password, then click OK. - 4 Close the application.

-10 Performing Recovery Operations on a Self-Encrypting Hard Disk
+Performing Recovery Operations on a Self-Encrypting Hard Disk

 The following sections provide information about the emergency recovery operations you can perform on self-encrypting hard disks.
-For information about emergency recovery operations for standard hard disks, see Chapter 9, "Performing Recovery Operations on a Standard Hard Disk," on page 43.
+For information about emergency recovery operations for standard hard disks, see Performing Recovery Operations on a Standard Hard Disk.